I like to infuse my work with clients with a healthy sense of humor, and a realistic, goal oriented approach to therapy!

 I love helping women in the Waltham and Boston area achieve their goals and really heal through the power of individual therapy.
 I'm always learning from my clients!
 I have a dog and a cat, and LOVE to travel.
 My favorite place in the whole world is Disneyland (I'm a dis-nerd).
-I love to read and watch Netflix, and hang out with my peeps.
+I love to read, kint, cook, and watch Netflix, and hang out with my peeps.
+I'm currently studying a lot about sex therapy and how women can embrace their most sexual selves!

 In February 2014, I attended the national training for Brené Brown's 'The Daring Way™'.
 I am a Certified Daring Way™ Facilitator.
 (CDWF)